SimeonHristov99/Additional_Resources/IS_Summer_20-21/Week_09 - Algebraic Types. Tuples. Graphs/README.md

 # Task 1
-Define a new **polymorphic** data type called "Point".
+Define a new **polymorphic** algrebraic data type called "Point".
 A point may have two or three dimensions.
 Create an instance for every dimension and print it.

 ## By using the "Point" data type, complete tasks 2 and 3.